Freedom Bank keeps you safe online.

 The privacy of communications between you (your browser) and our servers is ensured via encryption.
 Encryption scrambles messages exchanged between your browser and our online banking server.

 How Encryption Works

-- When visiting online banking's sign-on page, your browser establishes a secure session with our server.
+- When visiting the sign-on page for Freedom Online Banking, your browser establishes a secure session with our server.